mtolly/onyx/README.md

 * Use my toolchain, detailed below, to automatically build everything into a finished Xbox 360 CON package, using standard Unix command-line tools.

-Most songs are not buildable yet -- I am in the process of setting up the build process for each one, so check back for updates.
+Some songs are not buildable yet -- I am in the process of setting up the build process for each one, so check back for updates.
 These instructions are also continually being fleshed out.